How desirable or easy is "cloud seeding?"

 One of the major drawbacks of cloud seeding is a lack of proof that it works: given weather forecasting remains imperfect, how would you know what would have happened without intervention?
 The second part of the question is arguably even harder to approach.
 What are the ethics of removing water from one part of the world, even on a small scale, and moving it somewhere else?
 Is this “messing with nature” or “playing God”?
 Water is, after all, the most precious commodity on Earth.

-Let's assume for now that it is possible to alter local weather patterns and to prevent or cause rain.
+Let’s assume for now that it is possible to alter local weather patterns and to prevent or cause rain.
 This could be used for both good and evil, and the potential for abuse is worth considering.
-While manipulating the weather as a weapon is now explicitly outlawed by the U.N.'s ENMOD treaty
+While manipulating the weather as a weapon is now explicitly outlawed by the U.N.’s ENMOD treaty, there have been efforts to alter the outcome of conflict using cloud seeding.

 Deliberate and accidental effects from commercial activity also seem possible.
 That dreamy, rain-free wedding ordered up by an anxious billionaire could easily ruin a school sports day in a nearby town.